 Columbia County Detention Facility

-Those who are found guilty and sentenced to a term of less than one year, will do their time in this county.
-Those sentenced to longer terms will be sent to either the Florida State Prison System or the Federal Bureau of Prisons.
+Inmates sentenced to less than one year will serve their time at this facility, while those sentenced to longer terms will be transferred to either the Florida State Prison System or the Federal Bureau of Prisons.

-It's always a good idea to find out and save the inmate's jail ID number or booking number as you may need this for sending mail or other communication needs.
-If you can't locate it online, you can call the Columbia County Detention Facility at 386-755-7000 to get it.
+It’s advisable to save the inmate’s jail ID or booking number for communication purposes.
+If you cannot locate it online, call Columbia County Detention Facility at 386-755-7000 for help.

 Phone: 386-755-7000